redhat-developer/app-services-cli/docs/commands/rhoas_kafka_topic_create.md

 ```
       --cleanup-policy string   Determines whether log messages are deleted, compacted, or both (default "delete")
+      --instance-id string      Kafka instance ID.
+Uses the current instance if not set
       --name string             Topic name
   -o, --output string           Specify the output format.
 Choose from: "json", "none", "yaml", "yml" (default "json")
       --partitions int32        The number of partitions in the topic (default 1)